Tom Hopper (footballer): Colchester United

 On 26 January 2023, Hopper joined Colchester United for an undisclosed fee.

 On 11 February 2023, Hopper scored his first Colchester goal, a close range header in a 1–0 victory away at Grimsby.

 On 28 January 2025, Colchester United announced that the club had cancelled Hopper's contract by mutual consent.

 Southend United

 On 28 January 2025, the same day as his departure from Colchester United, Hopper returned to National League club Southend United on an eighteen-month deal.
+He was released by the club at the end of the 25-26 season.

 Personal life

 In May 2015, Hopper and teammates James Pearson and Adam Smith made a sex tape with local women on Leicester's tour of Thailand, which was obtained by the Sunday Mirror.
 The three players apologised for making the video, which included a racial epithet towards the women.
 Following the outcome of disciplinary proceedings, the three players had their contracts terminated.